Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Simulation Results

-In this subsection, we verify the EM kernel learning algorithm by fitting the EM kernel to channel observations ${\bf y}$.
+In this subsection, we verify the physical compliance of the EIT-Cov algorithm by fitting the EMCF to geometric channel observations ${\bf y}$.
 Both the single-kernel and the bi-kernel case are studied, i.e., $S\in\{1, 2\}$.
-The simulation settings are shown in Fig.(new figure, describing the relative position of the BS and UE).
 The carrier frequency is set to $f_c = 3.5\,{\rm GHz}$, and the number of BS antennas is set to $N_{\rm BS}=32$.
-Since for channel estimation problems, the ``evidence'' set $A$ coincides with the prediction set $B$, we have $|A|=|B|=N_{\rm BS}$.
-The uplink channel is generated by (a) the geometric model with Friis transmission formula; (b) the SV model~\cite{meijerink2014physical}; (c) the TR 38.901 model~\cite{CDL}.
+The uplink channel is generated by (a) the geometric model with Friis transmission formula; (b) the SV model~\cite{meijerink2014physical}; (c) the TR 38.901 model~\cite{CDL} with CDL-A delay profile.
 The geometric model produces channel vector ${\bf h}$ by directly calculating the channel coefficient as

 where $d_i$ is the geometric distance (in meters) from the $i$-th BS antenna to the user, and $r=1$ is the path loss exponent.
-Note that the positive phase shift, i.e., $+\ri kd_n$, is in agreement with the physicists' convention~\cite{bauck2018note} of Fourier transforms.
+Note that the positive phase shift, i.e., $+\ri k_0d_n$, is in agreement with the physicists' convention~\cite{bauck2018note} of Fourier transforms.

-{\it Simulation setup.} The EM kernel fitting is studied by applying the geometric model (a) and tuning the kernel to fit the channel observations ${\bf y}$.
+{\bf Simulation setup.} The EIT-Cov is studied by applying the geometric model (a) and tuning the kernel to fit the channel observations ${\bf y}$.
 Fig.~\ref{fig:GPR-objective-function} shows the contour plot of the single-kernel GPR objective function $\ell({\bm \mu}_x, {\bm \mu}_z|{\bf y})$.
 The variable ${\bm \mu}_y$ is fixed to zero, since the user is assumed to be located in the $xOz$ plane.
 During simulation, $\varphi_{\rm UE} = -15\deg$, $R_{\rm UE}=10\,{\rm m}$, and the receive SNR is set to be $\gamma=0\,{\rm dB}$.
-The user is intentionally placed in the near-field region of the BS array, in order to make the channel vector ${\bf h}$ non DFT-like, i.e., the channel vector deviates from the far-field DFT channel.
-Although this non-DFT property prohibits traditional virtual channel-based angular analysis of the channel, this difficulty can be overcome by the proposed GPR channel fitter, since the EM kernel intrinsically supports multiple incoming waves.
+The user is intentionally placed in the near-field region of the BS array, in order to make the channel vector ${\bf h}$ non-DFT-like, i.e., the channel vector deviates from the far-field DFT channel.
+Although this non-DFT property prohibits traditional virtual channel-based angular analysis of the channel, this difficulty can be overcome by the proposed GPR channel fitter, since the EIT-Cov algorithm intrinsically supports multiple incoming waves.